prismosoft/react-easy-animations/README.md

 # React Easy Animations

-React Component to show animated text and objects, built with [styled-components](https://www.styled-components.com/).
+React Component to show animated text and objects.

 The Component provides regular animation for common object and some animation effects especially for typography like letters and multi-line text.